DashieTM/hyprdock/README.md

 ### When are specific functions called?

+- init_command => Runs at the start of hyprdock server
+    - especially usefull for NixOS rebuilds to apply a specific configuration again
 - open_bar_command => used to open new bars on new monitors
 - close_bar_command => used to close a bugged eww bar
 - reload_bar_command => used to remove graphical errors with eww after re-enabling internal monitor